TMHBBV/unbxdocs./docs/Search/manage-search/add-promotions/promotions-optional.md

 # Pin Products

 Pinning products allows you to control the positioning of specific items in the search results, ensuring they appear in a fixed, prioritized spot based on your merchandising strategy.
-T

 1. **Drag and Drop**\
    On the right side of the screen, drag and drop products into the desired position to pin them.